schmidhorst/synology-autorun/README.md

 You are using everything here at your own risk.
 For issues please use the [issue tracker](https://github.com/schmidhorst/synology-autorun/issues) with German or English language

-# Build and Installation
+## Build and Installation
 * If you want to build the package yourself from the source: Download all files.
-Set the file 'build' in the root folder to executable and run that script to generate the *.spk file.
+Set the file 'build' to executable and run that script to generate the *.spk file.
 * Or download the *.spk file from ["Releases"](https://github.com/schmidhorst/synology-autorun/releases), "Assets" to your computer.

 Then use "Manual Install" in the Package Center.